 Q: What’s the best way for people to learn more about Bitwarden and get started?

 A: If you're not using a password management tool yet, or maybe you already do and are looking to make a change, I suggest you check out Bitwarden.
 You can go to our website at bitwarden.com and explore the different client applications that we offer, along with our approach to how we build and deliver software in an open, transparent way.
 Give Bitwarden a try today and see if it can make your digital life better.

 To listen to this interview, check out the Smashing Security podcast, episode 281.

 Carole Theriault is a co-host of Smashing Security, a weekly podcast dedicated to cybersecurity news from experts in the industry.
 Having also founded the Sophos Naked Security site, Carole now heads up Tick Tock Social, a digital media and communications firm dedicated to serving technology firms and organizations.
 In addition to “Smashing Security”, Carole co-hosts the “Sticky Pickles” podcast.

-Kyle is the founder and chief technology officer of Bitwarden and currently leads all engineering and product efforts.
+Kyle Spearrin is the founder and Chief Technology Officer of Bitwarden and currently leads all engineering and product efforts.
 Before Bitwarden, Kyle was a software architect and engineering lead at iMobile3, a payment solutions company, where he focused on cloud infrastructure, mobile applications, and security for credit card processing.
 Kyle previously founded companies in hosting and web services, and has been a builder of online tools since he started organizing gaming communities in high school.
 Kyle holds a bachelor’s degree in Computer Science from the University of Florida.